openjs-foundation/cross-project-council/CPC-CHARTER.md

 ## Section 4.
 Establishment of the CPC.

-The CPC is an inclusive group with f types of participants:
+The CPC is an inclusive group with four types of participants:

 * Observers
 * Regular members